ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 1 as a numeric value.
 There's not any twist.
-However, notice that what is stored in the node is not 1 of C but 1 of Ruby (1 of @Fixnum@).
+However, notice that what is stored in the node is not 1 of C but 1 of Ruby (1 of `Fixnum`).
 This is because ...